MrEyelet/KB/README.md

-# Practice with PSD to HTML and grid
+# Small practice with javaScript